million12/docker-typo3-flow-neos-abstract/README.md

 This will pre-install default TYPO3 Neos distribution, version 1.1.2.
 Uncomment and provide custom `ENV T3APP_BUILD_REPO_URL` to install your own distribution.

 See [README.md](https://github.com/million12/docker-typo3-neos/README.md) from [million12/typo3-neos](https://github.com/million12/docker-typo3-neos) for more information about how to run all required containers (e.g. MariaDB) and have working instance of TYPO3 Neos.

-### Testing

-With this container, you can run all TYPO3 tests, including Behat tests which requires Selenium server.
-There is an ENV variable **T3APP_DO_INIT_TESTS** to make this process painless.
-When T3APP_DO_INIT_TESTS=true, testing environment and database will be created/configured.

-For an example how to run test suites included in TYPO3 Neos, see the [million12/behat-selenium](https://github.com/million12/docker-behat-selenium) repository.

 ## How does it work